 Clearly, dental implants provide an ideal solution to adult tooth loss.
 However, it’s easy to make mistakes along the way toward receiving your new smile that could significantly impact the success of your implants.
 Today, Dr. James Fondriest discusses a few common mistakes consumers make when considering dental implants and how to avoid them.

-Mistake #1: Not Performing Adequate Research
+Common Dental Implant Mistakes #1: Not Performing Adequate Research

 It’s a simple principle: well-informed consumers make wiser decisions when it comes to the products and services they buy.
 Before purchasing a car, you would probably research what types of cars best suit your specific needs and budget as well as which dealerships have a good customer service record before you ever visited a lot.
 Patients interested in undergoing dental implant placement would be smart to go through a similar process.
 Basic information you need to know includes: